The YAML schema for DockerBuild native step is as follows:

 - The Pipelines DSL for a similar example is available in this repository in the JFrog GitHub account.

-- For a full tutorial, see Pipeline Example: Docker Build.
+- For a full tutorial, see Pipeline Example: Docker Build and Push.

 The following resources declarations support these examples.
 Not all of these resources are used in all examples.